yype/crcollider/readme.md

     """
 ```

-The usage is quite simple straightforward, you can check `example.py` for details.
+The usage is quite simple and straightforward, you can check `example.py` for details.